If you sustain an injury due to medical negligence you may be able to make a claim for compensation.

 Note: this is not an exhaustive list

 There are many types of medical negligence claims that can be made.
-At Garling & Co Lawyers we have over 20 years’ experience in resolving medical negligence claims and the most common claims we see are: -
+At Garling & Co Lawyers we have over 20 years’ experience in resolving compensation claims for medical negligence and the most common claims we see are:

 - Botched breast surgery: double mastectomy, lumpectomy, reductions, implants

 - Birth defects/injuries

 - Mismanagement during gestation and labour occasioning injury or death

 - Medication errors

 - Surgery performed incorrectly occasioning injury to internal organs/other body parts